stefanjudis/grunt-phantomas/README.md

 Type: `Boolean`
 Default value: `true`

-An option tu build a visualization interface.
-If set to false only the JSON data will be outputted.
+If you want to use `grunt-phantomas` without the pretty UI, this is an option to switch off the visualization interface.
+If set to false only the JSON data will be outputted at `options.indexPath + '/data/'`.

 #### options.group
 Type: `Object`